Clinical Laboratory Science, A.S.-B.S.

 All NC Community College language courses numbered 211 are approved to transfer to UNC-Chapel Hill as a course that completes the GLBL-LANG IDEAs in Action requirement.

-The biology prerequisite for the major includes BIOL 101/BIOL 101L and one additional biology course.
+The biology prerequisite for the major includes BIOL 101/BIOL 101L and one additional biology course for a total of 7 credits.
 While BIOL 202 (BIO 250) is recommended, other biology courses can meet the prerequisite requirement.
-Biology courses that will transfer to UNC at the 200 level are recommended if the student does not take BIO 250.
+Biology courses that will transfer to UNC at the 200 level are recommended if the student does not take the recommended option.
 Course equivalencies can be searched on the admissions website.

 The chemistry prerequisites for the major include CHEM 101/CHEM 101L, CHEM 102/CHEM 102L, and either CHEM 241/CHEM 241L or CHEM 261/CHEM 241L.
 If CHM 263 (CHEM 241) is not available, students have the option to take CHM 251 (CHEM 261/CHEM 262L) at the community college and/or take CHEM 241 in the summer prior to Semester 5 with CHEM 241L.

 Summer Prior to Semester 5

 |CHEM 241L||Laboratory in Separations and Analytical Characterization of Organic and Biological Compounds 1||1|